wildthinkslaboratory/blog-kit/_pages/calculus/derivative/derivative4.md

 #### --outlinebox right1
 The derivative of a function $f(x)$ begins with an expression for the slope of the secant line
 $$\frac{f(x+h) - f(x)}{h}.$$
 We want the value of the slope as the secant gets small, but not so small that $h=0$.
-The slope of the secant is undefined when $h=0$.
 [*h* close to 0](:=close=true) [*h* all the way to 0](:=gotozero=true)  [Reset](:=reset=true)

 The **derivative** of the function $f(x)$ is the function